 Additionally, technology has much to offer to the Silver Economy Market by opening new pathways to a more preventive and empowering approach to healthy ageing.
 These solutions, if designed and implemented in accordance with users' needs and wishes would have direct benefits for older persons in need of care and formal and informal caregivers themselves and also for the social health care providers as reported by several studies [4, 5].
+Moreover, the caregivers of today are the future users of the current ICT projects, so their participation is definitely recommended.

-Therefore, the involvement and participation of both older persons and caregivers in the design and development of technological solutions through a co-creation process that engages all relevant stakeholders, will have a highly positive impact on the success of the technological solution.
-This document will focus on the participation of caregivers in the development of ICT solutions and corresponding business models.
+Therefore, the involvement and participation of both older persons and caregivers, either promoted by local authorities or by NGOs, in the design and development of technological solutions through a co-creation process that engages all relevant stakeholders, will have a highly positive impact on the success of the technological solution.

+This document is focused on the participation of caregivers in the development of ICT solutions and of the corresponding business models.